 Georgetown Dawes Family Page

-Chris & Marcia Dykstra were married on July 24 1999, joined April 17 2002 by Nathaniel (or Nate, as he’s always been known), and on October 27 2004, by Simon.
-The fifth Georgetown Dawes is expected in May 2008!!!
+Chris & Marcia Dykstra were married on July 24 1999, joined April 17 2002 by Nathaniel (or Nate, as he’s always been known), and on October 27 2004, by Simon, and by Charlotte Neeltje on May 18 2008.

-We revise this page from time to time, so don’t be a stranger.
-The latest is usually at the end of the page.
 Please get in, or be in touch when you can.
-Our home e-mail address is mcdawes@canada.com, and our mailing address, 103 King Street, Georgetown, Ontario, Canada, L7G 2G8
+Our home address is 103 King Street, Georgetown, Ontario, Canada, L7G 2G8

 Chris grew up in Kingston, and like his father David he followed a science-oriented path through high school and even registered for Astrophysics at Queens University when he finished.
 But, also like his father and two grandfathers, Chris loved music, and studied from very young and throughout high school.
 The difference between Chris and his dad was that Chris made a snap decision to become a musician, even as he was starting his University science degree.
 He paid his way through school as a french horn, piano and organ player in Kingston’s church, classical and theatre music, finished at Queens in 1988, and moved to Toronto to build a musical career, and to follow in his grandfather’s footsteps in the service of the church.